 - Place the tofu onto a baking tray (or wherever you want to collect all the pieces before cooking them).

 - Repeat until all the tofu is crusted with coconut!

 - Depending on the size of your pan, you will need to pan fry the tofu in 2-3 batches.

-- Coat the bottom of the pan with a thin layer of oil and warm, over medium heat, until the tofu sizzle when placed into the pan.
+- Coat the bottom of the pan with a thin layer of oil (½ or ⅓ of total, depending on how many batches you'll work in).
+Warm, over medium heat, until the tofu pieces sizzle when placed into your pan.⅓ cup vegetable oil

 - Once the oil is hot enough, add the tofu in a single layer in the pan, making sure each piece is in some oil.